 Funding, principle, and style

-In 1924, Robinson encouraged carver Gutzon Borglum to take a trip to the Black Hills area to make sure the sculpting might be achieved.
+In 1924, Robinson encouraged carver Gutzon Borglum to take a trip to the Black Hills area to ensure the sculpting might be achieved.
 Borglum understood that the worn down Needles were too thin to support sculpting.
-Borglum had been included in shaping the Confederate Memorial Carving, an enormous bas-relief memorial to Confederate leaders on Stone Mountain in Georgia; however, he was in dispute with the authorities there.
+Borglum had been included in shaping the Confederate Memorial Carving, an enormous bas-relief memorial to Confederate leaders on Stone Mountain in Georgia; however, he was in dispute with the authorities.

 After remote settlements, including a Congressional delegation and President Calvin Coolidge, the job got Congressional approval on March 3, 1925.
 The sculpting began in 1927 and ended in 1941, without any deaths.

 Between October 4, 1927, and October 31, 1941, Gutzon Borglum and 400 employees shaped the gigantic 60-foot-high (18 m) carvings of United States Presidents George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln to represent the very first 130 years of American history.
 These presidents were chosen by Borglum because of their function in protecting the Republic and broadening its area.

 The Chief Carver of the mountain was Luigi del Bianco, craftsmen and headstone carver in Port Chester, New York.
 Del Bianco emigrated to the U.S. from Friuli in Italy.
 He was selected to deal with this job because of his exceptional ability to engrave feelings and character into his sculpted pictures.